 Model Participation

-Participation in the CGT Access Model will be voluntary for both manufacturers and states, with participation open to all states that meet model requirements on a non-competitive basis.
+Participation in the CGT Access Model is voluntary for both manufacturers and states, with participation open to all states that meet model requirements on a non-competitive basis.

 - States: All states and U.S. territories that participate in the Medicaid Drug Rebate Program (MDRP) are eligible to apply to participate in the model.
 Participating states must implement management, operational and system requirements to support the model.
 These include changing reimbursement structures to appropriately reimburse for gene therapy; aligning coverage policies with Medicaid managed care organizations, as applicable; and contracting with out-of-state providers as may be necessary.